buckmaxwell/concordance/README.md

 one another.
 We also allow ourselves to "infinitely" scale.
 In reality, we are currently inhibited by the number 10, the number of databases sqlite allows you to attach to a database.
 If 10 was ever not enough, moving off of sqlite to a production database would be the correct move.
 For now though, SQLite has the advantage of ease.

+# Testing and the future

+In order to improve this project, rigorous testing is needed.
+The test plan includes integration tests comparing output to a much greater number of concordances known to be working properly.
+It also includes unit test for all custom methods.